devdev22plus/linux/linux_editor_help.md

+### Install vim plugin
+if use wsl will have ddos convert to unix all file if file in plugin have error about end of line use this command can help about convert file from ddos to unix ":w ++ff=unix" write can change in one command

-# Hot To use Vim for me
+# How To use Vim for me

 ### move by word
 W move forward